Stone Garrett Player Props: Nationals vs. Reds

-Stone Garrett and his .417 on-base percentage over his past 10 games (82 points higher than his season-long percentage), will be in action for the Washington Nationals against the Cincinnati Reds and Graham Ashcraft on August 4 at 6:40 PM ET.
+On Saturday, Stone Garrett (.417 on-base percentage in past 10 games, 82 points above season-long percentage) and the Washington Nationals play the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Brewers.
+In his previous game he had a hitless performance (0-for-2) against the Brewers.

 Stone Garrett Game Info & Props vs. the Reds